syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Yuntian.md

 [Week 6 XP Core Values (or Lean/Kanban Principle)]

 * See the whole
-This week, I add bo's tween animation into demo, however, I found it a different to implement the animation as we done before, so we need to refactor previous animation, so that we can use a unified process to implement the animation in the feature.
+This week, I add bo's tween animation into demo, however, I found a different to implement the animation as we done before, so we need to refactor previous animation, so that we can use a unified process to implement the animation in the feature.
 It shows the see the whole value.

 * Communication
 This week, I integrate and refactor the animation with the bo, and integrate the cone feature with the bouyu, we meet and write code together, and communicate a lot.
 It shows the communication value.